You want to calculate a person’s age, or figure out how many shopping days there are until Christmas.

 In the example shown, Peter’s date of birth, B13, is the first argument, followed by the current date, B3.

-For more information about our Microsoft Excel training Sydney, Australia, please visit http://www.jmdtraining.com.au/microsoft-office-training/microsoft-excel-training.
+Find more information about our Microsoft Excel training Sydney, Australia.